GARRISON CREEK CARRIES STORMWATER.

 All the neighbourhoods in the Garrison Creek watershed are served by combined sewers.1 These sewers carry both stormwater and sanitary sewage from our homes to be cleaned and then discharged.
 During heavy storms, the sudden increase in water volume overloads the sewers and treatment plants.
 The system can overflow, spilling its untreated contents into rivers, streams, and Lake Ontario.

 This overflow is a problem because it carries oil, pesticides, sewage, and other pollutants.
-The City of Toronto is trying to address this problem in their 25-year Wet Weather Flow Management Master Plan (WWFMMP) which includes: public education; monitoring; shoreline management; stream restoration; and source, conveyance, and end-of-pipe controls.2
+The City of Toronto is trying to address this problem in their 25-year Wet Weather Flow Management Master Plan (WWFMMP) which includes: public education; monitoring; shoreline management; stream restoration; and source, conveyance, and

 GARRISON CREEK NEEDS YOUR HELP